How do I start pelvic physical therapy?

 - We will discuss your findings and develop a realistic plan of care based on your physical presentation, your goals, your schedule and needs.
 Treatment will be completed during the evaluation as appropriate and you can expect to be sent home with homework and/or resources to review.

 - Follow-up visits will be planned at that the first visit.
-These usually range from 45-60 minutes in length – the frequency of visits depends on your particular condition and acuity of the symptoms.
+These are 60 minutes in length – the frequency of visits depends on your particular condition and acuity of the symptoms.